 To be truly inclusive, we need to check with students what feedback mode suits them best.
 Then we will give them a truly useful gift, beautifully wrapped.

-To find out more about the why/what/when/who/how of feedback, watch the 5’ video below about: What best practice in feedback can I embed in e-learning?
+To find out more about the why/what/when/who/how of feedback, watch the 5 min video below: What best practice in feedback can I embed in e-learning?